cvxgrp/cvxrisk/README.md

 ### cvar

-XXX: Conditional value at risk
+We currently also support the conditional value at risk (CVaR) as a risk measure.
-Relies on cxxpy's `sum_largest` function.